 From hikes to history, festivals to must-visit breweries and restaurants…find out what you need to know about the best ski towns near Denver.
-You can enjoy each of these locations year round, with unique activities in the summer months, too!
+You can enjoy each of these locations year-round, with unique activities in the summer months, too!
+Interested to learn more or want more getaway destinations?
+Here are 10 Best Rocky Mountain Towns to visit.

 Fraser is nearly in Winter Park’s backyard, which means you have access to the famous Winter Park Ski Resort here.
 However, there are several other snowy attractions that are worth a visit!
 Hideaway Park and Colorado Adventure Park are both nearby.
 They offer numerous outdoor activities like climbing walls, sledding hills and more.